wellcomez/lspvi/README.md

 ## About lspvi

-lspvi is tui code viewer powsered by lsp. **Just code reader not editor**
+lspvi is tui code reader powsered by lsp. **Just code reader not editor**

-It provides goto define ,goto declaration, call hierarchy,reference  etc.
+It provides goto define ,goto declaration, call hierarchy,reference  etc which also provided by common ide.

-Compared with vscode,neovim ..., lspvi provide  more powerful function for call hierarchy,reference etc. It can prvoides UML call sequence which can help you to understand the code.
+But compared with vscode,neovim ..., lspvi provide  more powerful function for call hierarchy,reference etc.

+It can prvoides **UML call sequence** which can help you to understand the code.

-It also support fzf search for files and its content, symbol lookup.
+It also support fzf search for files and text, symbol ,call reference,live grep, word grep.

 All above features are built in single binary not need to install plugin.
+Binary also includes built-in web server by which you can view uml in browser.

 ![terminal](screen1.png)